sensei-hacker/inavwiki/Tune-INAV-PIFF-controller-for-fixedwing.md

 * Note down the maximum rates, typical 360deg/s on roll, 100deg/s on pitch and 60deg/s yaw.
 Enter these values as your rates in configurator.

 **2: Zero out P and I gain on Roll, Pitch and YAW controller.
-Increase FF-gain(D-gain) untill you get 90% of full servo throw when having sticks at full throw.**
+Increase FF-gain (D column in the PID tuning tab) until you get 90% of full servo throw when having sticks at full throw when in `ACRO` mode (no flight mode enabled).**

 * This is so the FF-gain does most of the work turning the airplane, but leaving some for the P and I gain to work with.
+* For this step it is convenient to have the two modes `MANUAL` (called `PASSTHROUGH` mode up to version 1.8.1) and `ACRO` available on a switch to be able to switch easily between the two to compare the throws.

-Now add example 10 P-gain and 15 I-gain to Roll, Pitch and Yaw axis.
+Now set a little P and I gain as a starting point for example 10 P-gain and 15 I-gain to Roll, Pitch and Yaw axis.

 **3: Go out and fly in acro mode.**